Adult Game Birds

 Helpful Info regarding live bird pick up:

-When you arrive for your pickup, please leave crates and your dog in your vehicle and enter our office.
+- When you arrive for your pickup, please leave crates and your dog in your vehicle.

 Why are Gamebird Crates the best to use for transporting?

 Using a crate that is designed for gamebirds is the best option for transporting our pheasants and chukars.
-If you do not have an appropriate clean and empty gamebird crate, we can put the birds into onion bags, which are a temporary transport to get you where you are going.
+If you do not have an appropriate clean and empty gamebird crate, we can put the birds into mesh bags, which are a temporary transport to get you where you are going.
+There is a charge per bag.

 Here are some reasons why: